-(2017) argues that the unforeseen consequences of industrialization have gone so far as to transform our relation to the natural world in a threatening way.
+Climate change and ecological corrosion is one such issue of widespread concern.
+In his last major book, Latour (2017) argues that the unforeseen consequences of industrialization have transformed our relation to the natural world in a threatening way.
 What is needed is not a set of technological fixes, but a re-conceptualization of the distinction between nature and society.
 Not only are the new-age strictures about living in harmony with Mother Earth inadequate, but even the metaphors of ecological science need to be rethought.
 The complexity of climactic trends involves networks of interactions among countless human and non-human actors.
 The analysis of these interactions requires collaborative knowledge building on a global level, as does the designing of effective responses.